-Children with additional needs and those with an Education and Health Care Plan will have termly reviews, one of which will be the Annual Statement Review, when the SENDCo and other professionals involved will review and plan for the following year.
-At the end of each term, the school produces reports for parents/carers.
+Children with additional needs and those with an Education and Health Care Plan will have termly reviews.
+For children with a EHCP, one of these will be their Annual Review when the SENDCo and other professionals involved will review and plan for the following year.

+At the end of the school year, the school produces a written report for parents/carers.
 These reports outline learning outcomes and your child's individual strengths and areas for development and are written by the class teacher in consultation with their team and include current assessment grades for reading, writing and maths.

-Each Key Stage team produce a curriculum overview to inform parents of the subjects they will be studying throughout the term and includes other relevant information to help you support your child in school.
-Homework is mostly activities that you can choose to do with your child and again consolidates their learning in school.
-Throughout the year there are events where parents are invited in to join in with their child's class and celebrate their achievements and workshops are sometimes held to inform parents of the latest initiatives to to help parents support their children with their learning at home.
+Each key stage team produces a curriculum overview to inform parents of the subjects they will be studying throughout the term and includes other relevant information to help you support your child in school.
+Homework is primarily based around the keys skills of reading, spelling and times tables along with a selection of other activities that you can choose to do with your child which will consolidate their learning in school.
+Throughout the year, there are events where parents are invited in to join in with their child's class and celebrate their achievements.
+Workshops are sometimes held to inform parents of the latest initiatives to to help parents support their children with their learning at home.